Sun Country Airlines | Los Angeles

 Restaurants with celebrity chefs abound.
-Try Street, in Hollywood, or Border Grill, in Santa Monica and downtown, to taste the creations of Chef Susan Feniger; Pizzeria Mozza in Hollywood to see Chef Mario Batali; or experience French dining at Bouchon Bistro in Beverly Hills, owned by Chef Thomas Keller.
-The Providence in Hollywood serves up amazing seafood under the supervision of Chef-Owner Michael Cimarusti.
+Try Border Grill in Santa Monica and downtown, to taste the creations of chefs Susan Feniger and Mary Sue Milliken; Pizzeria Mozza taste chef Mario Batali's take on this standard; or experience French dining at Bouchon Bistro in Beverly Hills, owned by chef Thomas Keller.
+The Providence in Hollywood serves up amazing seafood under the supervision of chef-owner Michael Cimarusti.

-LA’s selection of Latin food so extensive, it can be difficult to choose between Mexican, Guatemalan and Peruvian restaurants.
-El Tepeyac’s burritos are a good place to start, though.
+LA’s selection of Latin food is so extensive, it can be difficult to choose between Mexican, Guatemalan and Peruvian restaurants.
+Manuel's Original El Tepeyac’s burritos are a good place to start, though.
 For authentic Chinese food, head to San Gabriel Valley, while the best sushi can be found in West LA.
-Koreatown is also not to be missed, with eateries like The Prince serving scallion pancakes, live octopus and soju cocktails.
+Koreatown is also not to be missed, with eateries like The Prince serving its signature Korean-style fried chicken.

-The theme of diversity continues as you savor fine French dining at Melisse in Santa Monica or visit West Hollywood for AOC Wine Bar’s Mediterranean cuisine and Angelina Osteria’s Italian, where the menu includes grandma-inspired lasagna.
+The theme of diversity continues as you savor fine French dining at Mélisse in Santa Monica or visit West Hollywood for A.O.C.’s Mediterranean cuisine and Angelini Osteria, where the Italian menu includes grandma-inspired lasagna.
 Of course, you could keep your taste buds closer to home with New American cuisine at Spago Beverly Hills, the flagship restaurant of Wolfgang Puck.

 But following the famous, reading reviews and booking reservations stops short of a complete taste of LA.
-The adventure is almost invalid without eating at the Farmers Market, a community gathering place at 3rd and Fairfax that features more than 80 shops and restaurants.
+The adventure is almost invalid without eating at the original Farmers Market, a community gathering place at 3rd and Fairfax that features more than 100 gourmet grocers and restaurants.
 Coming here to eat, drink and meet is an Angeleno tradition.

 The taco trucks throughout LA are another option when you’re in search of a quick bite.
 These taco stands on wheels operate on set street corners, and insider input is key.
 Virtually all Angelenos have a favorite truck, so ask around with the confidence that you’re about to experience some of the best tasting (and priced) tacos in town.